VenmoGuide.com - Beginner's Guide to Venmo

 Paying With Venmo

-Transferring payments through Venmo is also pretty intuitive; all you have to do is press the pencil-shaped with a dollar sign underneath from the app’s interface.
+Transferring payments through Venmo is also pretty intuitive; all you have to do is press the pencil-shaped dollar sign underneath the app’s interface.
 Then choose a recipient, add the transaction value, enter a caption, and click “Pay.”
 Simple as that!

 The payment will mainly be deducted from your Venmo balance as long as the funds in it can cover the transaction you wish to make.
 So if your balance is enough to cover the transaction, Venmo won’t refer to your other preferred payment methods.